akutuzov/webvectors/README.md

 # webvectors
-Toolkit to serve vector semantic models over the web
+Toolkit to serve distributional semantic models (particularly, continuous word embeddings, as in word2vec) over the web.

+It uses Flask and Gensim under the hood.

+Installation instructions are coming soon.